 Payment of Fees:

 If material that has gone to billed status is returned and the Library has not already purchased a replacement copy (usually within 60 days of billed status), replacement charges will be waived and library privileges will be restored.

 Faculty and staff with lost or damaged items for which they have been billed will receive a formal notice and bill from the Learning Resources and College Technology (LRCT) dean.
 Payment is processed through the CRC Business Office during their normal hours.
 You must bring the physical copy of your bill when making payment.
 Proof of payment is required in-person at the circulation desk or through inter-campus mail to clear all charges in the library's system and to restore library privileges.

 The return of all library material is required upon resignation or retirement.
 Supervisors are asked to consult with library staff before signing off on Part II of the LRCCD Resignation / Retirement form (P104).
 Those who fail to return checked-out items upon resignation or retirement will be billed a replacement and processing fee through the CRC Library.

+Help the Library build its collection by filling out the CRC Library Purchase Request form.
 Our primary goal is to support the needs of the students in your classes.
-For this reason, faculty requests for book and media purchases receive the highest priority since student utilization of library resources is driven by your course assignments.
-Contact your subject liaison to submit a book or media purchase request.
+For this reason, faculty requests for book and media purchases receive the highest priority.
+Student utilization of library resources is driven by your course assignments.
 In many cases, we are able to fulfill all faculty requests.
-However, due to budget constraints, we ask all faculty members to rank their requests based on the following need level:
+However, due to budget constraints, we ask all faculty members to use the form to rank their requests based on the following need level:

 When making requests, we ask that you also indicate whether the item should be put on Reserve and to which class(es) and instructor(s) it should be linked.
-Please contact your Faculty Librarian subject liaison to submit book and media requests.
+Please contact your Faculty Librarian subject liaison if you have additional questions.